chanh2505/Installation-Instructions/Kubernetes/Rancher installation.md

-# Rancher on Centos Installation
+# Rancher on Centos Installation01